JoaGamo/GameZip/README.md

 # GameZip

 GameZip is a Python script that processes a target directory based on the specified category.

-- **If it's a "Game"**: The script will use the RAWG or IGDB API to correct the file name, compress the game, and store it in the directory specified in the `.env` configuration file.
+The script will use the RAWG or IGDB API to correct the file name, compress the game, and store it in the directory specified in the `.env` configuration file.
-- **If it's not a game**: The script will create a hard link to the target file in the directory specified in the configuration file.

 GameZip is designed to be triggered by a torrent client upon torrent completion in a Linux environment but can also be executed as a standalone script.

-# Configuration
+## Configuration

 > [!NOTE]
 > Install the required packages using `pip install -r requirements.txt`.
 > Additionally, 7z (for handling file compression) is required on your system.
 For Debian systems, use `apt install p7zip`.
 If you are dealing with RAR files, install unrar (non-free package).
 Edit apt-sources to include non-free repositories, then `apt install unrar`.
 Note: Unlocking encrypted RAR files is not supported in unrar-free, in case you install it.